AhmadMujtaba200210/desgin-patterns/README.md

 # Design-patterns
 Design Patterns in Java
 > "You can, you should, and if you're brave enough to start, you will." -Stephen King
+## What are design patterns?
+Design patterns are typical solution to reoccuring problems.
+They are like blue prints that you can customize to solve a recurring design problem.
 ## Creational Design Patterns
   - Abstract Factory
   - Factory Design